 Understanding how the undo log works helps with understanding the negative effects long transactions.

 - Long transactions generate several old versions of the rows in the undo log.
 Those rows will probably be needed for a longer time, because other long transactions will need them.
-Since those transactions will generate more modified rows, a sort of combinatory explosion can be observed.
+Since those transactions will generate more modified rows, a sort of combinatorial explosion can be observed.
 Thus, the undo log requires more space.